Rolling kayak design considerations

 So what makes the kayak easy to roll?

 Ahhh, that depends!
 Low volume, a low back deck and a round fore deck.
 A seat which allows you to lay back on the kayak without lifting your butt (which raises the center of gravity, no offense :).
 It might be a good idea to skip the back rest, release your foot rests to be seated further forwards and just keep yourself in the kayak with your knees.
 That may involve experimenting with extra foam across your thighs and such.
+If you can lay back on your kayak without lifting your butt, you probably have a good kayak for layback rolls.
+For forward finishing rolls there is more to take into consideration.

 If you bounce around in your kayak when trying to roll, it’s not good.
 If you sit too tight to not move at all, it’s probably also not good, but what is really too tight?
-For you Keyhole cockpit paddlers, you will hopefully want to explore the benefits of that crazy small Ocean Cockpit and a tight thigh brace, Masik.
+For you Keyhole Cockpit paddlers, you will hopefully want to explore the benefits of that crazy small Ocean Cockpit and a tight thigh brace, Masik.
 Of course those are only for lunatics with a death wish… Oh, and that last remark was sarcasm 🙂

 More on cockpits later.